-The Argentine air force recently retired its Mirage fighters, with only a handful of them even flyable.
-The country also confirmed that all Air Force Lockheed Martin A-4AR Skyhawk fighters have been grounded and will not be replaced for the foreseeable future.
+The Argentine air force recently retired its Mirage fighters with only a handful of them even flyable.
+The country also confirmed that all their Lockheed Martin A-4AR Skyhawk fighters have been grounded and will not be replaced for the foreseeable future.

 Argentine ground forces rarely have the resources for training and are vastly under equipped, their kit dates back to the 70’s and is in very short supply.
 In addition to this, the Argentine Air Force largely consists of a collection of obsolete aircraft mostly dating back to the 1970’s, which are frequently grounded due to poor serviceability.

 According to IHS Janes